plp13/qman/README.md

 look at [PACKAGING.md](PACKAGING.md), which provides guidance on how to build Qman on some popular Linux distributions.

+If you have created a package, let me know and I'll add it to this list.

 ## Troubleshooting
 Always make sure you are up-to-date with the [main](https://github.com/plp13/qman/tree/main) branch.
 And, of course, RTFM: